Sienci-Labs/Resources/gsender/gs-additional-features.md

 ![](/_images/_gsender/_features/gs_fe_surfacing.jpg){.aligncenter .size-full}

-1. Start by entering the settings you’d like to use to generate your surfacing job:
+1. Start by entering the settings you’d like to use to generate your surfacing job on the left side:
    - **X & Y**: decides the cutting size (width and depth) you want to surface.
 If you’re surfacing your wasteboard, use the manufacturer’s spec on max machine travel or manually jog to the limits to cover the full cutting area, or if you’re surfacing a piece of material then you can use a measuring tape.<br>- **AltMill**: 1265mm (49") x 635mm (25") or 1251mm (49") x 174mm (6.8")<br>- **LongMill MK2**: 818mm (32.2”) or 1278mm (50.3”) x 366mm (14.4”) or 866mm (34.1”)<br>(if using limit switches, remove about 8mm/0.3” in X and 11mm/0.43” in Y)<br>- **LongMill MK1**: 320mm (12.6”) or 805mm (31.7”) x 344mm (13.54”) or 844mm (33.23”)<br>(if using limit switches, remove about 35mm/1.38” in X and 24mm/0.94” in Y)<br>(if using magnetic dust shoe, remove about 34mm/1.34” in X)<br>- **Mill One**: 235mm (9.25”) or 257mm (10.1”) x 185mm (7.28”)
    - **Cut Depth & Max**: describes how deep you want to cut per pass and the total depth you want to cut down.
 For larger surfacing bits usually you should keep cut depth below 1mm, max depth should be increased to a couple millimeters if you think your material is very warped.
    - **Bit Diameter** (typically 6 - 25mm): make sure you have the right bit for the job like a surfacing tool or a large, flat end mill since this will give you a better surface finish.